Joint work with Jacques Carette.

 to the number of executed floating-point operations.
 The challenge

-of the HPC code optimization is to reduce the B/F ratio and
+of the HPC code optimization is to reduce the B/F

 the amount of needed local memory.